Unlocking Your Home Equity: A Friendly Guide to Using a Reverse Mortgage Calculator

 4. Think About Payout Structure Right Away

-A good calculator might let you try different options lump sum, line of credit, or monthly payments (a reverse mortgage monthly payout calculator setup).
+A good calculator might let you try different options: lump sum, line of credit, or monthly payments (a reverse mortgage monthly payout calculator setup).
 Experiment:

 Choose lump sum if you need a big chunk now.